rage/programming-24/data/part-6/3-errors.md

 </text-box>

-The are two basic categories of errors that come up in programming contexts:
+There are two basic categories of errors that come up in programming contexts:

 1. Syntax errors, which prevent the execution of the program
 2. Runtime errors, which halt the execution